 When Dim and Den Sum opened, customers flocked to the truck, but so did controversy over competition to brick and mortar restaurants.
 Hodgson worked with the city to create special food truck legislation.

-In 2012, he joined partner Chef Scott Kuhn to open his first restaurant without an odometer, Hodge's in Gateway.
-Upscale, but playful, the restaurant serves drinks in Mason jars and corndogs filled with lobster.
-(Our fave?
-The PBLT...try it.)
+In 2012, he joined partner Chef Scott Kuhn to open his first restaurant without an odometer, Hodge's.
+Upscale, but playful, the restaurant serves drinks in Mason jars alongside gussied-up tater tots.
+(Our fave menu item?
+The PBLT at lunchtime...try it.)

 In 2013, Hodgson returned to the Food Network as a finalist on the reality show "Food Network Star."

-Since then he's been spreading his star dust around Northeast Ohio as a consulting chef and partner in the Driftwood restaurant and catering group.
+Since then he's been spreading his stardust around Northeast Ohio as a consulting chef and partner in the Driftwood restaurant and catering group.
+Additionally, he operates a concession stand at the Cleveland Browns’ FirstEnergy Stadium called Hodgson’s Downtown Dogs.